A Smaller School?

 - Centralized Dashboard: All your event data lives in one place.
 No more hunting through folders or asking teammates for updates.

-- Communication Tools: Send emails, push notifications, and updates to attendees without leaving the platform.
+- Communication Tools: Send targeted messages, reminders, and updates to specific attendee groups.

 Event Management Software vs. Related Tools